liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/02-soy-portlet-state/01-understanding-the-state-objects-architecture.markdown

         writeOnce: true
       }
     }

 State properties have these configuration options:

-**setter:** Specifies a function to normalize the state key's value.
-The setter function should receive the new value that was set and return the value that should be stored.
+**setter:** Normalizes the state key's value.
+The setter function receives the new value that was set and return the value that should be stored.

-**validator:** Specifies a function that validates the state key's value.
+**validator:** Validates the state key's value.
 When it returns `false`, the new value is ignored.

 **value:** The state key's default value.
 Alternatively, you can set the default value with the `valueFn` property.
-Note that setting this to an object causes all class instances to use the same reference to the object.
+Setting this to an object causes all class instances to use the same reference to the object.
 To have each instance use a different reference for objects, use the `valueFn` option instead.
 Note that the portlet template parameter's value (if applicable) has priority over this value.

 **valueFn:** A function that returns the state key's default value.
 Alternatively, you can set the default value with the `value` property.
 Note that the portlet template parameter's value (if applicable) has priority over this value.